What is Maxillofacial Surgery? 5 Innovative Applications

 Frequently Asked Questions

-What steps to follow before maxillofacial surgery?
+What steps to follow before oral and maxillofacial surgery?

 It is essential to keep the stomach empty.
 Your oral surgeon will instruct you not to consume food or liquids after midnight or for at least eight hours before the procedure.
 This is essential to prevent complications related to the anesthesia.
 If you ingest anything during this period, even coffee, your oral surgery may need to be rescheduled.

 Jaw surgery is usually rarely performed on people under the age of 18, as the jaw is still growing.
-Additionally, people over 45 years of age may be suitable candidates, depending on their general and dental health.
+Additionally, people over 45 years of age may be suitable candidates, depending upon their general and dental health.
 Whenever feasible, we recommend that patients first consider less invasive techniques.

 It is essential to stay well hydrated.
 However, avoid consuming hot liquids or foods.
 On the day of the operation, it is recommended to opt for soft foods and light liquids.
-You should return to your normal diet as soon as possible unless otherwise instructed by your surgeon.
+You should return to your normal diet as soon as possible, unless otherwise instructed by your surgeon.

 The time required for complete recovery from maxillofacial surgery on the jaws depends upon the nature of the procedure.
 Typically, the process can take between nine and twelve months.
 In the first phase of recovery, it is common to experience bruising, which tends to disappear within one or two weeks.
 On the other hand, inflammation can persist for a longer period, often four to six weeks.